abinit/abinit/doc/tutorial/eph4zpr.md

  Cannot find eph_ngqpt_fine q-points in DVDB --> Activating Fourier interpolation.
 ```

-In this case we are running in sequential but things will start to change here if you start to
-use more than one core. [[eph_np_pqbks]]
+In this case we are running in sequential but things will change if we use more than one CPU.

 Finally we have the section with the QP results: